Zionchildren/My-First-Web-Project/README.md

 Public Outreach: The public can access your research materials, view publications, and contact your research team.

 # Contact me
-chrisabetianbe777@gmail.com

-# Support
-If you encounter any issues, have questions, or need assistance, please contact our support team at chrisabetianbe777@gmail.com.
+Do you have any questions, need assistance, suggestions or feedback?
+Don't hesitate toi reach out to me at chrisabetianbe777@gmail.com

 # License
 This research website is released under the MIT License.
 You are free to use, modify, and distribute it as per the terms of the license.